softindex/datakernel/examples/csp/README.md

 6
 ```

-**Channel File Example** demonstrates how to work with files in asynchronous approach using Promises and CSP builtin
+**Channel File Example** demonstrates how to work with files in asynchronous approach using Promises and CSP built-in
 consumers and suppliers.
-This example writes two lines to the file with `ChannelFileWriter` and then reads and prints them
+This example writes two lines to the file with `ChannelFileWriter`, and then reads and prints
-out utilizing `ChannelFileReader`.
+them out utilizing `ChannelFileReader`.
 If you run the example, you'll see the content of the created file:
 ```
 Hello, this is example file
 This is the second line of file